-Academic integrity is of the utmost importance at Deerfield Academy and should be a guiding principle in the life of every student.
+Academic integrity is of the utmost importance at Deerfield Academy and must be one of the guiding principles in the life of every student.
 At the core of academic integrity is a bond of trust between teacher and student.
-By affixing his/her name to a piece of work, students pledge that, unless properly cited, the work is entirely their own.
+By affixing their name to a piece of work, students pledge that, unless properly cited, the work is entirely their own.
+Students occasionally benefit from cooperative and collaborative learning; however, when work is submitted by teams or individuals, each student must be able to independently explain and defend the claims and ideas presented and must acknowledge the collaboration.
+Furthermore, students should be thoughtfully cautious in providing aid to their peers—donors of unauthorized aid may be in violation of the school’s Academic Integrity guidelines.

 Plagiarism is the use of another person’s ideas or work without proper acknowledgment.
-The source of the plagiarized material may, for instance, be another student’s paper, an encyclopedia, a scholarly text, or an Internet site; the source does not change the degree or seriousness of the plagiarism.
-Plagiarism usually occurs in these two forms: 1) copying and 2) receiving outside writing help.
+The source of the plagiarized material may, for instance, be another student’s paper, a conversation with a peer, an exchange with a tutor or parent, an encyclopedia, a scholarly text, or an Internet site; the source does not change the degree or seriousness of the plagiarism.
+Plagiarism usually occurs in two forms: 1) copying and 2) receiving outside writing help.

 The first form of plagiarism (copying) may consist of the following: